Temporary Psychosis: Understanding Psychotic Symptoms And Treatment

 There are several subtypes of brief psychotic disorder.

-Other conditions associated with temporary psychosis
+Other conditions associated with symptoms of psychosis and temporary psychosis

 There are several examples of transient psychotic disorders and other conditions that may feature shorter-term psychosis symptoms.